Frequently Asked Questions -FAQ

 After this initial phase you can decide whether you wish to continue or not.
 Short term psychotherapy may last only a few months but for more in depth self discovery it is likely to last between 2 – 5 years.

-How long does IBMP therapy usually last and what does it involve?
+How long does our BodyMind Therapy usually last and what does it involve?

 Each person is different, and their issues, needs and wants vary from therapy.
 Because of this it is difficult to answer such a question generically.